Jaime Paglia

-Jaime Paglia is an American screenwriter, director and producer.
-He is best known for creating and producing Eureka (2006–12).
+Jaime Paglia is an American screenwriter, showrunner, producer and director.
+He is best known for co-creating and executive producing Eureka (2006–2012).

 Life and career

-He attended the University of California at Santa Cruz majoring in economics for three weeks, before finding his passion with the theatre arts/film program.
+He attended the University of California, Santa Cruz majoring in economics for three weeks, before finding his passion with the theatre arts/film program.
 He minored in English literature.

 His first show business endeavour was as an assistant in feature film publicity at MGM Studios, which led to him meeting many executives.
-For his first script, he partnered with college friend, Andrew Cosby, and sold a spec to New Line Cinema.
+For his first spec script sale, he partnered with college friend, David Draffin, for the feature film action-comedy, "Bombshell," with executive producers Team Todd and New Line Cinema.

+He went on to co-write the Christmas action-comedy, "Kringle," with Andrew Cosby, and executive producers Akiva Goldsman and Mark Canton.
+Later, Paglia and Cosby went on to co-create Eureka for the Syfy channel.

 Eureka

 In 2003, Paglia and Cosby sold their dramedy Eureka to Syfy as a pitch.
 In July 2006, the series premiered to critical and viewer success.
-Over the course of the show's six-year run and 77 episodes, Paglia contributed to 20.
-He made his directing debut with the fifth-season episode, "Jack of All Trades".
+Over the course of the show's seven-year run and 77 episodes, Paglia was the co-showrunner and wrote 20 episodes.
+He made his directing debut with the fifth-season episode, "Jack of All Trades."

 The Flash

-In summer 2014, Paglia was hired as a writer on the DC Comics produced CW superhero series The Flash.
-He co-wrote the series' 6th episode, "The Flash Is Born", which introduced the supervillain Girder.
+In summer 2014, Paglia was hired as co-executive producer to run the writers' room on the first season of the DC Comics produced CW superhero series The Flash.
+He co-wrote the series' 6th episode, "The Flash Is Born," which introduced the supervillain Girder.

 Scream TV Series

-In 2015, Paglia, a former co-executive producer and executive producer of the MTV slasher series Scream, was credited as the writer for two episodes.
+In 2015, Paglia was hired as executive producer and co-showrunner for season one of the MTV slasher series Scream.
+Paglia is credited for writing the 6th episode, "Betrayed," and the season one finale, "Revelations."